-As many of you may know by now, classes taken as part of the IB curriculum are different to some other courses as they are cumulative (all exams happen at the end) and/or require a deeper understanding than most other curricula.
-This leads me to my best tip for IB.
+As many of you may know by now, classes taken as part of the IB curriculum are different to some other courses as they’re cumulative (all exams happen at the end) and/or require a deeper understanding than most other curricula.
+This leads me to my best tips for effective IB-exam revision.

-1. Address Gaps in Understanding as Early as Possible.
+1. Address Knowledge Gaps as Early as Possible

 2. Use Active Recall and Spaced Repetition

-Study techniques that I regret not implementing into my own IB studies earlier are active recall and spaced repetition Here are two article that dive deeper into the application of these research-based techniques:
+Two study techniques that I regret not implementing into my own IB studies earlier are active recall and spaced repetition.
+Here are two articles that dive deeper into the application of these research-based techniques:

-You may be able to cram the material and do well on the test for that chapter, but you can’t forget that a lot of the content will not only be relevant later in the year but maybe even two years from the time you first learned it.
-And of course, the more concepts you are still familiar and comfortable with by the time the IA rolls around, the more freedom you’ll have in choosing your topic.
+You may be able to cram the material and do well on a test for a specific chapter, but you can’t forget that most of that content will be relevant for the IB exams.
+Take the time to understand what you’re learning.
+And, of course, the more concepts you are familiar and comfortable with by the time the IA rolls around, the more freedom you’ll have in choosing your topic.